Skylarkarms/MCS-variations/README.md

 # Test

 In this test many other MCS and synchronization strategies have been tested.<br>
-The main focus of this test, our main hypothesis is called `UnfariMCS` detailed in the charts as "unfair_mcs".<br>
+The main focus of this test, our main hypothesis is called `UnfairMCS` detailed in the charts as "unfair_mcs".<br>

 This implementation of MCS, allows the HEAD to be “semi-awake”, busy-waiting on the release of the lock.
 And once the lock is finally acquired, immediately waking up the next node, so that it has a chance to context-switch before the synchronized body sequence even finishes processing before releasing the lock.